openstack/cyborg-specs/specs/wallaby/implemented/add-x710-driver.rst

 call to load a specific profile on the nic, this is a part-implementation of the third use case mentioned above.

-To implement this functinality, Nova needs to parse user's request and get the profile's name, and Cyborg should get this profile's info from Nova and let this driver to load profile to the selected device.
+To implement this functionality, Nova needs to parse user's request and get the profile's name, and Cyborg should get this profile's info from Nova and let this driver to load profile to the selected device.